henrykorir/network-programming/README.md

 # Network Programming with BSD Sockets
 A demonstration of network programming in C using sockets

+## showip.c
+This code demonstrates the retrieval of a host machine's IP address.
+The code needs to be supplied with a hostname or IP (e.g., localhost, www.google.com, or 127.0.0.1).

 ## client.c and server.c
 Is the normal client-server architecture that is using the connection oriented protocol (TCP).